agude/agude.github.io/_posts/2020-01-30-my_second_sons_words.md

 layout: post
 title: "My Second Son's Language Development"
 description: >
   My second son is a little over two years old.
-We tracked every word he's spoken to watch his language development, and now you can join us!
+We tracked every word he's spoken to watch his language development, and now you can observe it too!
 image: /files/my-second-sons-words/teaching_punctuation_by_j_w_orr.png
 image_alt: >
   A woodcut by J. W. Orr showing a man using a blackboard to teach young